ObaidaKandakji/CST_8913_LABS/LAB3/Lab3.md

 ### Monolithic Web Application
 - **Choice:** **PaaS**
 - **Reason:** A PaaS is the best option because it reduces the need to manage infrastructure tasks such as updates and scaling.
-This means that focus of the developers can remain on making the application better rather than having to manage the servers.
+This means that the focus of the developers can remain on making the application better rather than having to manage the servers.
 - **Migration Strategy:** Refactor

 ---